dotnet/docs/docs/ai/quickstarts/quickstart-openai-summarize-text.md

 ---
 title: Quickstart - Summarize text using Azure AI chat app with .NET
-description: Create a simple chat app using the .NET Azure OpenAI SDK to summarize a text. ms.date: 03/04/2024 ms.topic: quickstart ms.custom: devx-track-dotnet, devx-track-dotnet-ai
+description: Create a simple chat app using Semantic Kernel or the .NET Azure OpenAI SDK to summarize a text. ms.date: 03/04/2024 ms.topic: quickstart ms.custom: devx-track-dotnet, devx-track-dotnet-ai